tinygren/demo/README.md

 # demo

-this is a veri simple robot test demo
+this is a very simple robot test demo